 The fitness world has come a long way in our understanding of the importance mobility work has on athletic performance.
 Mobility tools and drills are becoming commonplace in gyms, CrossFit boxes, and on the playing field.
 Unfortunately, most athletes performing these hip mobility drills have yet to figure out that much of their mobility work does not result in real performance gains!

-Sadly their mobility work does not address the true root of their problems and their constant stretching, foam rolling, and joint band distractions get them no where… AND THE HIPS ARE THE GREATEST EXAMPLE OF THIS PROBLEM with athletes everywhere wasting hours of time on useless mobility work!
+Sadly their mobility work does not address the true root of their problems, and their constant stretching, foam rolling, and joint band distractions get them nowhere… AND THE HIPS ARE THE GREATEST EXAMPLE OF THIS PROBLEM with athletes everywhere wasting hours on useless mobility work!

 Instead, small stability changes at the pelvis can provide drastically fast improvements in performance.
 Contraction of the muscles around the pelvis can result in changes in pelvic positioning and thus available hip range of motion.
-For example, a posterior tilt of the pelvis will put the hips in a position advantageous to improve hip flexion mobility, while and anterior pelvic tilt will result in increased hip extension.
+For example, a posterior tilt of the pelvis will put the hips in a position advantageous to improve hip flexion mobility.
+In contrast, and anterior pelvic tilt will result in increased hip extension.

 In an anteriorly rotated pelvis, the hamstrings will have increased tension placed on them, thus resulting in a perceived decrease in flexibility.
 More often than not, I find that simple core stabilization movements will provide immediate improvement in their perceived tightness or chronic hamstring muscle strains.